 In 1635 he was accused of holding "dangerous opinions against the authority of magistrates" and formally banished from Massachusetts.
 Once more Williams was told “my way or the highwa“”, and he was determined never to do this to others.
 The next year he purchased land from the Narragansett tribe to found a haven for dissenters.
 His Colony of Rhode Island welcomed those who faced persecution elsewhere, like Jews, Quakers and Deists.

 Yet although he had created a haven in the American woods where no one faced religious persecution, for Roger Williams this was not reason enough and he tried to justify secularism in religious terms.
-He was a Seeker, a predecessor of the Quakers, and like them he was metaphysically modest and didn't claim to have any monopoly on religious truth.
+He was influenced by the Seekers, a movement that gave rise to the Quakers, and like them he was metaphysically modest and didn't claim to have any monopoly on religious truth.
 Seekers respected all religions, but accepted none as authoritative.
 Instead they sought the truth “at source”.
 The Seekers held meetings, rather than religious services, where they waited in silence for the Lord to reveal Himself to them.